MicrosoftDocs/visualstudio-docs/docs/ide/step-8-write-code-for-the-show-a-picture-button-event-handler.md

 # Step 8: Write code for the show a picture button event handler
 In this step, you make the **Show a picture** button work like this:

--   When a user chooses that button, the program opens an **Open File** dialog box.
+-   When a user chooses that button, the program opens an <xref:System.Windows.Forms.OpenFileDialog> box.

--   If a user opens a picture file, the program shows that picture in the **PictureBox**.
+-   If a user opens a picture file, the program shows that picture in the <xref:System.Windows.Forms.PictureBox>.

  The IDE has a powerful tool called IntelliSense that helps you write code.
 As you enter code, the IDE opens a box with suggested completions for partial words that you enter.
 It tries to determine what you want to do next, and automatically jumps to the last item you choose from the list.
 You can use the up or down arrows to move in the list, or you can keep typing letters to narrow the choices.
 When you see the choice you want, choose the **Tab** key to select it.
 Or, you can ignore the suggestions, if not needed.